saishandilya/devops-infra/README.md

 ### **4. Jenkins Portal Setup**

 1. Open Jenkins in your browser: `http://<jenkins-master-public-ip>:8080` and Enter the **Administrator password** when prompted.
-2. Log in to the Jenkins master server and retrieve the `initialAdminPassword` using the below command:
+2. Log in to the Jenkins master node and retrieve the `initialAdminPassword` using the below command:
     ```sh
     sudo cat /var/lib/jenkins/secrets/initialAdminPassword
     ```